 Scammers thrive on uncertainty and target poorly organised businesses.

 To avoid scams:

-If you have been the victim of a cybercrime, such as hacking, an online scam or fraud, identity theft, an attack on your computer system or if you are aware of illegal or prohibited online content, you can report it to the Australian Cybercrime Online Reporting Network (ACORN) on their website at www.acorn.gov.au ACORN will make sure your report goes to the right law enforcement or government agency for consideration.
+If you have been the victim of a cybercrime, such as hacking, an online scam or fraud, identity theft, an attack on your computer system or if you are aware of illegal or prohibited online content, you can report it to the Australian Cybercrime Online Reporting Network (ACORN).
+ACORN will make sure your report goes to the right law enforcement or government agency for consideration.

-If the scam originates from outside NSW or overseas you can report it via SCAMwatch.
+If the scam is from outside NSW or overseas you can report it to SCAMwatch.
 SCAMwatch is a website run by the Australian Competition and Consumer Commission (ACCC) and provides information to consumers and small businesses about how to recognise, avoid and report scams.